SHARE

 How to reach Tallinn?

 You can come by plane, ferry or bus.
-Compare flight prices on Skyscanner.

 Tallinn Christmas Market

-Christmas Markets in Tallinn
+Christmas Market in Tallinn

-The Tallinn Old Town Christmas market by night
+Tallinn Old Town Christmas market by night

 Tallinn Old Town street with Christmas decors

-The lively city of Tallinn has also other Christmas events so the town won't leave you empty after seeing the town's Christmas Market.
+The lively city of Tallinn has also many other Christmas events so the town won't leave you empty after seeing the town's Christmas Market.
 In addition to traditional winter events, Tallinn offers a lot of interesting all-year-round activities.

 Tallinn Christmas Market - Tallinna Jõuluturg

-A family visitor arriving at the Tallinn Christmas Market
+A family at Tallinn Christmas Market

-Tallinn Christmas Market is built in German style having outdoor stalls surrounded by a Christmas tree.
+Tallinn Christmas Market is built in German style having outdoor stalls surrounded by a huge Christmas tree.
 The stalls offer Christmas goods and festive flavours which won't leave you disappointed.
 Naturally, you can also buy traditional souvenirs and local handicrafts.

-Holiday events fill the square and nearby cobblestone streets.
-Old Town has a wide range of wintertime activities for people of different ages.
-While older people are drinking Glögi and listening to diverse Christmas programmes, younger guests can enjoy merry-go-rounds.
+Holiday events at the Tallinn Christmas Market fill the Town Hall square and nearby cobblestone streets.
+Old Town has a wide range of wintertime activities for all visitors of different ages.
+While older people are drinking mulled wine and listening to diverse Christmas programmes, younger guests can enjoy a merry-go-round.
+Surely, the diverse Christmas program of the Tallinn Christmas Market will warm everyone's heart.

 A couple drinking mulled wine at the Tallinn Christmas Market